quasar-team/quasar/Documentation/source/AlternativeBackends.rst

 Activating open62541 is a simple procedure which is best described in the quasar tutorials on YouTube, see e.g. `<https://www.youtube.com/watch?v=6MsWUQ0OXbY>`__ .

-OPC-UA Back-end dependent features: a comparison table
+OPC UA Back-end dependent features: a comparison table
 ------------------------------------------------------

 +-----------------+-----------------+-----------------+-----------------+